 Past Fellows: Evan Coles, Terence Trouillot

 Partnerships: The Oral History Project has partnered with New York cultural institutions including the Brooklyn Museum, 651 Arts, and the Museum of Contemporary African Diasporan Arts (MoCADA) to facilitate workshops and group discussions.
 BOMB’s Oral History Live! is a restaging of the one on one interviews that inform the written oral histories.
 In 2015 we featured James Little in conversation with Dr. LeRonn Brooks at the Studio Museum in Harlem.
-BOMB’s Oral History Live with Maren Hassinger and Lowery Sims is slated for September 29th, 2018 in the Harriet Tubman room of the Harlem Library.
+BOMB’s Oral History Live with Maren Hassinger and Lowery Sims took place on September 29th, 2018 in the Zora Neale Hurston room of the Harlem Library.
 This event was hosted in partnership with the Studio Museum in Harlem.